 RECENT EXHIBITS

-Art for Justice Presentation At Arcadia University
+Art for Justice Presentation at Arcadia University

 The Art for Justice (AfJ) Presentation, Art Display, and Interactive Experience were held at Arcadia University on November 14, 2023.
 Professor Kevin Review extended an invitation to AfJ to showcase art created by individuals who have faced injustice, aiming to spark discussions about these injustices and the ongoing efforts to rectify them.
 The event was primarily organized for Professor Review's class, "Wrongful Convictions and Exonerations," as well as other students at Arcadia.